 At Paulig Group, sustainability is part of our daily work, and practical measures are the responsibility of the management.
 The Group Management Team monitors the implementation of the sustainability programme and processes the proposals of the corporate responsibility management group.
 Reporting and key principles are dealt with by the Group Management Team and the Board of Directors.

 Ultimate responsibility for our sustainability work belongs to the Group Management Team.
 The CEO and the Board of Directors review and approve the policies and main sustainability initiatives.
-Planning and implementation is directed by the Sustainability Management Team consisting of representatives from various functions within the Group.
-The team that is led by the Sustainability Director identifies priority areas and implements common objectives in the Group’s operations.
+The sustainability team that is led by the Sustainability Director identifies priority areas and implements common objectives in the Group’s operations.

 Our sustainability work is based on Paulig Group’s common values and mission and guided by management systems, ethical principles and Paulig Group's Code of Conduct for Suppliers.
 Sustainability issues are reviewed regularly in all parts of the organization.